 Alternatively, there are also those accidents that are capable of being pursued under personal injury rules.
 These are civil cases and involve a claimant that has been injured in a road traffic accident that was not their fault, seeking compensation from the person that caused the accident and resultant injury.
 Only these kinds of accident can become the subject of a personal injury claim.

 What do I need to prove to make a successful road traffic accident claim?

 Personal injury rules are very complicated when encountered for the first time.
 Accident Claims Manchester has many years of experience in helping people to pursue compensation for injuries sustained from road traffic accidents.
 We will use our skills and specialist expertise to help you pursue the compensation that you are entitled to.
 If you hope to bring a personal injury action before the UK courts for compensation, you will need to prove two things:

 - Primarily, you need to demonstrate that the person that caused your accident had a responsibility not to do anything that could cause you concern.
 In law, this responsibility is called the ‘duty of care’.
 No matter what kind of road user you are, there will almost always be an obligation on other road users not to do anything, or fail to do anything that is likely to cause someone else to suffer injury.
 It is very important to understand that road users do not only owe a duty of care to other drivers in cars, buses, taxi’s, motorbikes and bicycles.
-They also have a duty of care in respect of passengers in other vehicles as well as pedestrians on the street.
+They also have a duty of care in respect of passengers in other vehicles, as well as pedestrians on the street.

 - Secondly, you will need to point out how, having suffered some kind of injury, the duty of care owed to you was breached.
-Identifying a breach of the duty of care owed to you involves pointing out how a road user failed to conduct themselves in a way that would be expected of them: you need to show that they were negligent and that in so doing, caused you to suffer an injury.
+Identifying a breach of the duty of care owed to you involves pointing out how a road user failed to conduct themselves in a way that would be expected of them: you need to show that they were negligent and that, in so doing, caused you to suffer an injury.

-Proving negligence can be very difficult.
-You will need to have lots of different kinds of evidence to show that whatever another road user did or didn’t do caused you to suffer injury.
+Proving negligence can be difficult.
+You will need to have lots of different kinds of evidence to show that whatever another road user did or didn’t do cause you to suffer injury.
 This is why evidence is so important in personal injury claims that develop out of road traffic accidents.
 If you can provide photographic evidence and witness testimonials of the events leading up to and immediately following your accident, this can help to strengthen your claim.

-In attempting to prove negligence on the part of another road user, it is vitally important that you take care to remember the facts surrounding your injury: a court will need to be able to see how the acts of someone else actually resulted in you being injured.
+In attempting to prove negligence on the part of another road user, it is vitally essential that you take care to remember the facts surrounding your injury: a court will need to be able to see how the acts of someone else actually resulted in you being injured.
 Any attempt to embellish your circumstances will only have a negative impact on your case, and could lead to your entire claim being dismissed by the courts.

-Make a Claim for a Road Accident
+Time Limits in Making a Claim for a Road Traffic Accident in Manchester

-If you would like to make a claim then it is important that you act fast.
-Any claim must be made within three years of the date of the accident to prevent it from being time barred under the Limitation Act 1980.
+If you would like to make a claim, then it is important that you act fast.
+Any claim must be made within three years of the date of the accident to prevent it from being time-barred under the Limitation Act 1980.
 Whilst this rule is applied strictly by the courts, there are some exceptions, for example, a child can bring a claim up to his or her 21st birthday.

 Being involved in any kind of road traffic accident can be an incredibly stressful and emotional time for people.
-At Personal Injury Claims Manchester, we take the time and care to collect every facet surrounding your injury, and will develop a strategy to pursue the maximum level of compensation that you could be entitled to.
+At Accident Claims Manchester, we take the time and care to collect every facet surrounding your injury, and will develop a strategy to pursue the maximum level of compensation that you could be entitled to.
 Our team appreciate that suffering an injury can have a significant impact, both physically and mentally, on people.
 Our expert team will handle every aspect of your claim from the moment you call us.
 Our specialist solicitors** will also handle any negotiations that your claim involves.